Alan Eastman, Ph.D.

 3. Determine how vinblastine activates JNK and define the downstream pathway by which JNK sensitizes cells to apoptosis.

-Mechanisms of Resistance to Cell Cycle Checkpoint Kinase Inhibitors (NCI/NIH)
+Mechanisms of Sensitivity to Cell Cycle Checkpoint Kinase Inhibitors (NCI/NIH)

 Pharmacology 126: Cancer Biology (Course Director)